 Desiree Bartlett just finished her first year teaching art at J.L.
 Long Middle School in East Dallas, but she has high hopes for the program that just sent three students to Booker T. Washington School for the Performing and Visual Arts.
 Despite the accolades, Bartlett and parents at Long are building an Art Booster Club because the district’s art funding can’t keep up with the desires of the program.

-Bartlett says she has about 350 students come through her classroom each year and receives $1,000 for the year for art supplies from the district and school.
-That means each student has less than $3 worth of art supplies to last through the entire class.
-Bartlett says she spent around $500 of her own money to help with the shortage.
-She buys paper, canvases and other supplies.
+Bartlett has about 350 students come through her classroom each year and splits the $1649.33 from Dallas ISD with the other art teacher for the year.
+That means each student has less than $3 worth of art supplies from the district to last through the entire class.
+The school also provides money from its budget, but Bartlett says she spent around $500 of her own money to help pay for art supplies last year.
+She bought paper, canvases and other materials for her students.

 J.L.
 Long has a kiln, but some of the heating coils are broken, making firing the clay creations difficult.
 Bartlett would like to devote more time to ceramics and perhaps develop a class devoted solely to working with clay, but it isn’t in the budget at the moment.